FAQ

 Can you test me or my family?

 With so many chemicals in the world we may be poisoning ourselves.
-Currently we are trying to analyze hair for trace metals like Arsenic, Cadmium, Zink, Mercury, and Lead with an ICPMS- Mass Spectrometer.
+Currently we are trying to analyze hair for trace metals like Arsenic, Cadmium, Zinc, Mercury, and Lead with an ICPMS- Mass Spectrometer.

-WATER QUALITY TESTING QUESTIONS
+WATER QUALITY TESTING

 Why do I need my water tested?